-All residents said that they received good support and said that the staff were very kind to them.
-Throughout the inspection the staff were very respectful of the residents and were very skilled at encouraging the residents to be independent.
-The centre was warm and clean and was very homely.
-It was decorated with the residents belongings, personal items and photographs.
-There was a lovely atmosphere throughout the day and the residents were very welcoming to the inspector.
+All residents said that they received good care and support in the centre.
+Throughout the inspection the staff were very respectful of the residents and were very skilled at encouraging the residents to be independent for example supporting them to make lunch.
+The inspector noted very positive and fun interactions between the person in charge and the residents who were laughing and joking during the day.
+The centre was warm and clean and was very homely although the decor was somewhat dated.
+The residents bedrooms were decorated beautifully in line with their personal taste.
+The centre was decorated with the residents belongings, personal items and photographs.
+There was a lovely atmosphere throughout the course of the inspection.